-Today is the day that’s been traditionally celebrated as “Columbus Day” in the U.S., but knowing now what we know about Christopher Columbus, the holiday is fast transforming into Indigenous People’s Day for many.
-If you’re wondering what Indigenous People’s Day is, and want to explain it to your kids, here are a few fast facts, websites, and books that can help you all learn more.
+Today, the second Monday in October, is the day that’s been traditionally celebrated as “Columbus Day” in the U.S., but knowing now what we know about Christopher Columbus, the holiday is fast transforming into Indigenous People’s Day.
+If you’re wondering what Indigenous People’s Day is, and want to better explain it to your kids, here are a few helpful facts, plus lots of websites, articles, and books that can help you all learn more.

-Because Native American history is American history.
-And there are just too many incredible resources out there for us not to know as much as we can about the original inhabitants of the land we all live on today.
+Native American history is American history.
+And there are just too many incredible resources out there for us not to know as much as we can about the original inhabitants of the continent we all live on today.

 Top: An illustration from Stolen Words, by Melanie Florence and Gabrielle Grimand